TheRealWolkenbruch/concept/README.md

 * Frontend Design: @omarsotillo
 * Frontend Code for Guardians (in the Backoffice): @Thudilie with @omarsotillo
 * Frontend/Forms for the Wards (Reachable through a Link in an Email): @Thudilie with @omarsotillo
-* Design/Layout for Emails: ???
+* Design/Layout for Emails: @Thudilie

 # Next Meetings